jochenparm/automatic-ripping-machine/docs/README-OMDBAPI.md

 ### BACKGROUND:

-The ARM uses a call to the OMDbAPI (Open Movie Database API) website to determine whether a video disc is a movie or a TV series.
+The FADR uses a call to the OMDbAPI (Open Movie Database API) website to determine whether a video disc is a movie or a TV series.
 It also uses the database to determine the correct year for a movie, since older movies frequently report the date of issue on DVD as opposed to the date of the actual movie.
 An example of this is "The Enforcer" which was originally released in 1976 but released on DVD in 2008.

-Give the two primary functions OMDBAPI is used for in ARM, it's fair to say that having it not work is more than a bit of a headache in re-titling and categorizing your final product.
-Years may be wrong, and as the ARM is currently designed, your movies will be placed in the Unknown directory as opposed to the "Movies" directory.
+Give the two primary functions OMDBAPI is used for in FADR, it's fair to say that having it not work is more than a bit of a headache in re-titling and categorizing your final product.
+Years may be wrong, and as the FADR is currently designed, your movies will be placed in the Unknown directory as opposed to the "Movies" directory.
 I can also see plenty of future uses for this functionality, so it seemed prudent to repair it and make it work again.
 And I like shell scripts, and I wanted to contribute something that might truly be useful to an already amazing project.